Loading...

 Patterns

-• Backpressure: pause nonessential uploads when battery/network are low.
+• Backpressure: Pause nonessential uploads when battery or network are low.

 stateDiagram-v2